 - You can’t afford to pay the arrears without the help of your retirement fund

 Note, you will not be able to access your Super early if you expect to have trouble with making repayments but you are not yet in arrears on the mortgage, your mortgagee isn’t threatening to repossess your home, or if you are in rental arrears.

 In cases of severe financial hardship, you can also apply directly to your superannuation fund.
 You can do this for early access if you have received income support for 26 weeks and can’t pay immediate expenses.
 Your Superfund will only be able to release a maximum $10,000 each 12-month-period.
-Alternatively, if you have been on income support for 39 weeks after reaching your Preservation Age (see the Australian Taxation Office for your Preservation Age), you may be able to access your full super fund.
+Alternatively, if you have been on income support for 39 weeks after reaching your Preservation Age, you may be able to access your full super fund.

 You may also be able to dip into your retirement savings to make modifications to your home or vehicle under special circumstances.
 This is if you or a dependant has a severe disability that requires such modifications or other aids, and you can’t afford these purchases without the help of an early superfund release.
 If the disability has not been diagnosed as severe or if the property you wish to modify is not the main residence of the individual with the disability then you will not be eligible.